jiaohehu/NPreview/DOC-diagram.md

     drawuvdot
     drawhdot
     drawshape
-    drawtext
+    drawlabel

 The commands can be classified into three groups.
-The first group consists of only two commands: `set` and `save`.
-The `set` command is used to set the command properties.
-Command properties are set of key-value pairs that are used by various commands when it runs.
-The most famous one is the 'text' property, which is used by the `drawtext` command as well as the `label` command and its variants.
-Other properties, such as 'diameter', is used by many commands including the `drawfullcircle`, `drawupperhalfcircle`, `drawlowerhalfcircle`, etc.
+The first group consists of two commands: `set` and `save`.
+The `set` command is used to set all configuration parameters.
+Configuration parameters are set of key-value pairs that are used by various commands when it runs.
+The most famous one is the 'label' property, which is used by the `drawlabel` command as well as the `label` command and its variants.
+Other properties, such as 'diameter', is used by many commands including the `drawfullcircle`, `drawupperhalfcircle`, `drawlowerhalfcircle`, and others.
+There are also 'fillcolor' and 'color' properties, that supplies a different fill color of line color if they are set.

-Look at the section titled "Command properties" for detail.
+Look at the section titled "Configuration parameters" for detail.

-The `save` command saves the last coordinates encountered to a list of variables, each of which will be assigned the same set of coordinates.
+The `save` command saves the last path expression to a list of user supplied variables so that these variables can be used directly.
+Note that variables are only designed to hold path expressions and nothing else.

+The second group is the "assignment" statement, in which a new variable is assigned a particular path expression.
+This kind of command always takes the form as follows.

+    <variable> := <path-expression>

+For example, we can assign a new path consisting of two points (0,0) to (1,1) to a variable named 'a' as follows.

+    a := (0,0) (1,1)

+The path expression can come in many syntax other than the one shown, in which case a number of coordinates are written literally.
+Diagram also provide path manipulation functions to extra, add, or create new paths.
+For example, the `$somepoints()` function would extra part of an existing path and return a new path.
+For example, the following example we will create a new variable named 'b' that would hold the points of an existing path that was assigned to 'a'.

+    b := $somepoints(a,5,10)

+The path manipulation function always starts with a dollar sign.
+The path manipulation function `$shiftpoints()` would take an existing path, and return a new path such that all the points of the original path are shifted in a given x-direction or y-direction.
+In the following example the path points in 'a' is returned and assigned to 'b' after all the points have been shifted one unit position to the right and one unit position down.

+    b := $shiftpoints(a,1,-1)

+Note that in Diagram all path points are specified in grid units.
+The grid is always shown as part of the diagram, thus it should be easy to see where if a shape has been drawn at the position specified.

+See the section "Path manipulation functions" for more information.

-The second group is the `label` command and its variants.
-These commands will put a label text at the given position.
-Each one only differs at how the label were positioned relative to the point given.
+The third group is the `label` command and its variants.
+Each command in this group is designed to place a text label onto the diagram.
+Their only differ in how the coordinates would be interpreted as to position the text.

-The third group of command all starts with the word "draw", such as `drawdot`, `drawline`, `drawfullcircle`, etc. The only allowed argument after the initial command name is a list of coordinates, or simply known as "path expression".
+By default, a label label is centered at the coordinate point.
+But if the command `labelrt` is used, then the label is placed at the right-hand side of the coorindate.

+The forth group consists of the "draw" command.
+For example, the `drawdot`, `drawline`, `drawfullcircle`, `drawrect`, `drawshape`, etc.
+The arguments for these commands are all the same, which is a path expression.

     drawdot (1,1) (2,3) (4,3) (5,6)
     drawline (1,1) (2,3) (4,3) (5,6)
     drawfullcircle (1,1) (2,3)
     drawrect (1,1) (2,3)

-Usually the path expression is list of points in a Cartesian coordinate frame.
-Each point is expressed using a set of parenthesis, where the first number within the parenthesis is the x-coordinate and the second one is the y-coordinate.
+    drawshape (1,1) (2,3)

-Each command is to interpret the path expression slightly differently.
+Each command might interpret the path expression slightly differently.
 But most of the command except for the `drawline` is to treat each point in the path expression as a single point to which a shape is to be drawn.
-For example, for `drawdot` command each point in the path expression is to express the position of a dot to be drawn.
+For example, for `drawdot` command each point in the path expression is to express a position of a dot to be drawn.
+Thus, for a command such as the following there will be three dots at the location (1,1), (2,2), and (3,4).

-There is no limit to how many points that are allowed for a command.
-However, each command does have requirement that a certain minimum number of points that must be present before that command is considered meaningful.
-Some commands, for example, like drawdot and drawline, would utilize all points.
-Other commands, such as drawrect, or drawcircle, would only require the first two and promptly ignores all future points.
+    drawdot (1,1) (2,2) (3,4)

+The size of the dot and the color of the dot is expresses as part of the command configuration option.
+For example, to change the size of the dot to 8pt, you would set the configuation option of 'fillcolor' to '8pt' first before calling `drawdot` command.

+    set dotsize 8pt
+    drawdot (1,1) (2,2) (3,4)

+Similar, to simultanous change the color and the size of the dot, you would configure both options such as below before calling `drawdot`.

+    set dotsize 8pt
+    set dotcolor 0.5[red,white]

+Note that you do not need to place any quoting when calling the `set` command.
+Everything after the configuration name is considered the value that is to be assigned to the parameter.
+However, some parameter will expect a string, and some will expect a float.
+Thus, for parameters that expectes a float, validity checks will be performed and out-of-range data will be ignored.

+Even the `drawfullcircle` command is to behave the same way.
+For example, the following command will draw three circles at the given location.

+    drawfullcircle (1,1) (2,2) (3,4)

+By default, the circle to be drawn has a diameter equal to one grid unit.
+However, you can ask to draw a circle of a different diameter by setting the 'diameter' configuration parameter.

+The only command that might behave a little differently is the `drawpath` command, in which case all points of the path is to be drawn as a path.
+This command is probably the most flexible, take advantage of the straight line and curve line drawing capabilities of the MetaPost.
+As of writing, it can only draw either a straight line or a curved line.
+For example, following will draw two line segments connecting three path points.

+    drawpath (1,1) (2,2) (3,4)

+You can close a path by including a "null" point using the notation of "()".

+    drawpath (1,1) (2,2) ()

+However, MetaPost allows for the flexibility to draw a mixed of straight lines and curved lines, and also allows for specifying individual Bezier curve points by its ownn control points.
+These features are currently not supported by Diagram.

+The configuration parameter can also be specified as a list of parameters one for each points in the path.
+For example, you can specify that three circles to be drawn at three different location each with a different diameter such as follows.

+    set diameter 5 \\ 10 \\ 15
+    drawfullcircle (1,1) (2,2) (3,4)

+If only a single diameter is set, then all three circles will share the same diameter.

+    set diameter 5
+    drawfullcircle (1,1) (2,2) (3,4)

+If two diameters are provided, then the third circle will use the diameter for the second circle, which is 10.

+    set diameter 5 \\ 10
+    drawfullcircle (1,1) (2,2) (3,4)

+Almost all configuration parameters are to be treated this way.
+Thus, when setting to a single value,  it will be repeated for all coordinates.
+However, if a list is specified, then they will each be assigned the next one in the same order.
+If the list is shorted, the last item on the list will be used.
+If the list is longer than the coordinates themselves, extra values are disregarded.

+Even the `drawlabel` command is to behave the same way.
+Unlike the `label` command and its variants, which only draw a single text label, the `drawlabel` command is designed to draw multiple labels just like `drawdot` command.
+Each point in the path is to be interpreted as a separate location for the label.
+As usual, the same text label is to be used for all points,  unless the text label is specified as a list.
+For example, following will place the label "A" at (1,1), "B" at (2,2), and "C" at (3,4).

+    set label A\\B\\C
+    drawlabel (1,1) (2,2) (3,4)

+Without exception, the appearance of a double-backslash sequence is always to be interpreted as a "magic string" in a configuration parameter.
+This will not be a problem for all configuration parameters except for the label.
+In the rare case where a double-backslash needs to be included as part of the text itself, you will then need to use the `label` command and its variants.
+The `label` command and its variants will interpret all letters of the `label` parameter literally, thus allowing you to display a text label with double-backslash characters.
+In addition, the `label` command and its variants will only interpret the first point of a path expression.
+Thus, in the following example the label text is shown literally as "A\\B\\C", and it is only to be shown at location (1,1).

+    set label A\\B\\C
+    label (1,1) (2,2) (3,4)

+As of late, all "draw" commands will also allow for a label to be specified as part of the parameters.
+However, if the label is to appear, it MUST appear at the beginning of before all coordinates.
+In addition, it must also be placed inside a set of curly braces.
+For example, following can be considered a short cut for running the `set label` command followed by `drawlabel` command.

+    drawlabel {A\\B\\C} (1,1) (2,2) (3,4)

+Note that when a label is specified in this way, the 'label' parameter WILL be modified and set to the new value.

-## The set command
+# The set command

 The set command is used to configure and also provides information that aides or otherwise provides critical information for other commands.